-Here we use the method of matched asymptotic expansions to find a approximate analytic expressions for the amplitudes~$R/I$ and~$T/I$ of massive scalar waves scattering off spinning \acs{bh}s in the low frequency limit~$\omega M \ll 1$.
+Here we use the method of matched asymptotic expansions to find an approximate analytic expressions for the amplitudes~$R/I$ and~$T/I$ of massive scalar waves scattering off spinning \acs{bh}s in the low-frequency limit~$\omega M \ll 1$.
 This is an extension of the treatment in Refs.~\cite{Starobinski:1973,Starobinski2:1973} and~\cite{Unruh:1976fm}.

 Note that the spheroidal eigenvalues have a power-expansion~\cite{NIST:DLMF}